 • teach you ways to improve your joint mobility, muscle strength, physical endurance and balance

-• help you improve you independence getting in and out of bed, chair, wheelchair, etc.
+• help you improve your independence getting in and out of bed, chair, wheelchair, etc.

-• teach you skills to improve your safety and independence with walking and teach you how to use a walker, cane or other assistive device if necessary
+• teach you skills to improve your safety and independence with walking and teach you how to use a walker, cane or other assisted device if necessary

 • help you improve your wheelchair mobility

 • apply physical modalities for pain, muscle spasms and improve circulation (ultrasound, electro stimulation, TENS)

 Our speech language pathologist’s help patients regain their ability to produce and understand speech as well as facilitate communication skills.
 They also help patients manage swallowing disorders.
 Read More

 Speech Language Pathology helps people who experience difficulty speaking, thinking, remembering, listening, reading, writing and swallowing due to a stroke or neurological disease like Parkinson's, MS or ALS or due to developmental disorders.